mhtradingeu-oss/smartaccounting-final/README.md

 ## Session management & logout

-- Sessions are backed by the JWT that lives in `localStorage` (key `token`). `AuthContext` refreshes the token silently when possible and exposes rate-limit metadata on login.
+- Sessions are backed by the JWT that lives in `localStorage` (key `token`). `AuthContext` refreshes the token silently when possible, exposes rate-limit metadata on login, and continues working even if the secure auth cookie is not being replayed (e.g., during local HTTP testing).
 - The top-right profile menu now surfaces your role, a read-only badge when applicable, and a logout action that clears the token (⌘Q) and redirects to `/login`.
 - The app also listens for server-pushed logout events so shared sessions are invalidated centrally; reloading the page after the logout continues to enforce the new authentication state.
+- Use the `SECURE_COOKIES` flag (`true`/`false`) to toggle the `Secure` attribute on the JWT and refresh cookies.
+Set it to `false` when running with `NODE_ENV=production` on `http://localhost`, but keep it `true` for real HTTPS deployments.

+## Admin bootstrap

+Provision the system administrator with `node scripts/create-admin.js`.
+The script accepts values either via CLI flags (`--company-name`, `--company-tax-id`, `--company-address`, `--company-city`, `--company-postal`, `--company-country`, `--user-email`, `--user-password`, `--user-first-name`, `--user-last-name`) or the matching `ADMIN_*` environment variables that also feed the seeder.
+It deduplicates the company by tax ID and creates the admin user only once, so running it multiple times is safe as long as the same email is provided.

 ## ⚠️ Demo data seeding